lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 #### Result

 The results of the training process are presented in the following table.
-T

 ```prolog
     recall: 0.748433 precision: 0.683522 mAP@0.5: 0.736085, mAP@0.5-0.95: 0.340358